A struggle for democracy!

 Washington Post columnist, E. J. Dionne Jr., argued, in his book ‘Why Americans Hate Politics’ that

-"the growing popularity of the libertarian cause suggested that many Americans had even given up on the possibility of a
+"the growing popularity of the libertarian cause suggested that many Americans had even given up on the possibility of a 'common

-actions from the moment of birth."
+the moment of birth."

 The late Russell Kirk, in a vitriolic article titled "Libertarians: The Chirping Sectaries," claimed that